Middlebury-Data-Science/HW-0/README.md

 1. Give the file a name and save.
 1. Click Publish on the top right of the resulting page and say yes to any prompts to install packages.
 2. Create an account on [Rpubs.com](http://rpubs.com/)
-3. Give your document a Title and a desired Slug (i.e. webpage address)
+3. Give your document a Title and a desired Slug (i.e. webpage URL)
 4. Save the URL for the page.